jenishmaharjan27/End-to-End-Security-Assessment/README.md

-- Reflected XSS mitigated using output encoding
+#### 2. Reflected XSS mitigated using output encoding
+The application was manipulated into reflecting a malicious payload, <script>alert('XSS_Successful')</script>, directly into its HTML response.
+Due to a lack of output encoding, the browser interpreted the input as executable code rather than plain text.
+This confirms a Reflected XSS vulnerability, where the application fails to distinguish between legitimate data and malicious instructions.
+<br><br>
 <img width="2560" height="1440" alt="Screenshot (329)" src="https://github.com/user-attachments/assets/36590e37-db4d-444d-822d-f15487c20ad8" />
 <p align="center">
   <em>Figure 6.7: Identifying an Input Vector Reflecting Unsanitized Data into the HTML DOM</em>